 There is not even a plaque to draw attention to it, but it was arguably the most iconic place in William Shakespeare’s life.
-When you consider that he is the most written about writer in the world, it is bizarre that there is nothing to record the site of the Blackfriars Theatre, the playwright’s main money earner, which was situated in Farringdon Street in the former Blackfriars monastery.
+When you consider that he is the most written about writer in the world, it is bizarre that there is nothing to record the site of the Blackfriars Theatre, the playwright’s main money earner, which was situated in the former Blackfriars monastery.
 If you want to know what the playhouse looked like you will have to go to Staunton in Virginia where Shakespeare-loving Americans have built a replica.
+The only clue to its former presence in London is that the spot it stood in lies in what is now called Playhouse Yard.

 The monastery building actually contained two separate theatres.
 The first staged performances by boy actors, children of the chapel royal, from 1576 until 1584 and the second was built after the actor and impresario James Burbage purchased the Upper Frater or refectory rooms in 1596.
 Burbage was a leading member of the Lord Chamberlain’s Men, the company to which Shakespeare belonged.
 They had been forced to leave the Curtain Theatre in Shoreditch after a dispute with their landlord, and Burbage’s intention was that his new Blackfriars playhouse would be the company’s new home.